Francesco Borromini: Death and epitaph

-In recent times (in 1955), his name was added on the marble plaque below the tomb of Maderno and a commemorative plaque commissioned by the Swiss embassy in Rome was placed on a pillar of the church.
-This Latin inscription reads:
+In 1955, his name was added to the marble plaque below the tomb of Maderno.
+A commemorative plaque commissioned by the Swiss embassy in Rome also was placed on a pillar of the church.
+This Latin inscription on the plaque reads:

-The adjective "Ticinensis" used in the plaque is an anachronism, since the name, related to the Ticino river, was chosen only in 1803, when the modern Canton was created by Napoleon.
+The adjective "Ticinensis" used after his name on the 1955 plaque is an anachronism, since that name is related to the Ticino river and that geographical name only came into use when the modern Canton of that name was created by Napoleon in 1803.